nielm/chrome-extensions/window_manager/README.md

 Action defines how the window should be moved and resized.
 Following fields are supported:

 - `id` - **required**, identifier of the action, used in matchers to reference the action

 - `display` - **required**, name of display, the action will not be performed if the display of given name doesn't exist.

   Available values:
   - `primary` - display defined as primary
   - `-primary` - display that is not primary (if there are multiple non primary displays the first one will be used)
   - `internal` - display defined as internal
   - `-internal` - display that is not internal (if there are multiple non internal displays the first one will be used)
   - `[name of the display]` - name of the display, e.g. `DELL U4021QW`.
+  - `[id of the display]` - ChromeOS internal display ID (useful when you have multiple displays with the same name);

-  _Hint: List of displays is printed at the top of the extension options page._
+  _Hint: A List of displays with their names and IDs is printed at the top of the extension options page._

 - `shortcutId` - action will be triggered by the shortcut of given id as defined on the shortcuts page (`chrome://extensions/shortcuts`).